 There are no regulations around air fresheners so companies do not need to disclose any of the ingredients in these products.
 If you look at the air fresheners down the grocery store aisle, take a look at the packaging and see if you can find an ingredients list.
 Very likely not.

 Even if there are ingredients listed, chances are the terms “fragrance” or “parfum” are used.
 (Because using the French word for fragrance means it’s not as bad.
 Not.)
 If you’ve read my post on ingredients to avoid in skincare products, then you know that the word “fragrance” can encompass hundreds of chemicals hidden behind that word.
-National Resources Defense Council has a paper on this topic, and Environmental Defence has a great Guide to Fragrance (focusing on perfumes) that explains why this is such a big deal.
+National Resources Defense Council has a paper on this topic, and Environmental Defence has a great report about fragrance (focusing on perfumes) that explains why this is such a big deal.

 Also, air fresheners don’t actually do anything about existing odors, they just mask the odors with other smells.